GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Introduction

 The previous challenge introduced the concept of build pipelines.
 But there are different types of pipelines, and this task is getting started with Vertex AI pipelines for continuous training.
+In our example the continous training pipeline will extract data from BigQuery, validate it, prepare it, train a model with it, evaluate that model and register it in Vertex AI Model Registry.

 ### Description